wffls/waffles/docs/resources.md

 stdlib.apt --package sl --version latest

 if [[ $stdlib_resource_change == "true" ]]; then
-  stdlib.info "Package sl was installed or upgraded." fi
+  log.info "Package sl was installed or upgraded." fi
 ```

-Similar to `stdlib_resource_change` is `stdlib_state_change`. `stdlib_state_change` works in the exact same way, but it is reset when a call to `stdlib.title` is made.
-You usually use `stdlib.title` at the beginning of Profiles.
+Similar to `stdlib_resource_change` is `stdlib_state_change`. `stdlib_state_change` works in the exact same way, but it is reset when a call to `waffles.title` is made.
+You usually use `waffles.title` at the beginning of Profiles.

 ## Examples